 - The universe began with a huge explosion.
 True or false?
 True 39%

 - It’s the father’s gene that decides whether the baby is a boy or girl.
 True or false?
 True 63%

 - Antibiotics kill viruses as well as bacteria.
 True or false?
 False 51%

 - Human beings, as we know them today, developed from earlier species of animals.
 True or false?
 True 48%

 Not surprisingly, the higher the education level the greater the number of correct answers.

 Below is a poll of over 17,000 adults all over the world (Ipsos 2017) asking if they think that Religion does more harm in the world than good.
-I see YES, DOES MORE HARM as a sign of rationality.
-The winning rational nations: congratulations Belgium, Germany, Spain, Australia, India, Sweden, Great Britain, France, Canada, Hungary, Argentina, Poland, Italy, Serbia, Mexico, and Turkey.
+In my opinion, YES, DOES MORE HARM is a sign of rationality.
+If you do too, then the rational nations are: Belgium, Germany, Spain, Australia, India, Sweden, Great Britain, France, Canada, Hungary, Argentina, Poland, Italy, Serbia, Mexico, and Turkey.
 All of these 15 nations who scored higher than the U.S. But congratulations to the 44% of Americans who answered correctly.

 AP / GFK.
 December 8-12, 2011.
 Poll in 2011.
 Associated Press.
 1,000 interviews.
 Error: +/- 4%